Find Affordable College Courses

 Cleveland State University undergraduate students pay an average of $11,690 in in-state tuition and fees each year.

-Full Physics at Cleveland State University Report
+Read full report on Physics at Cleveland State University

 BGSU undergraduate students pay an average of $13,061 in in-state tuition and fees each year.

 University of Akron Main Campus ranked #8 on this year’s Best Value Physics Bachelor’s Degree Schools in Ohio list.
-University of Akron Main Campus is a fairly large public school located in the midsize city of Akron.
+University of Akron Main Campus is a large public school located in the midsize city of Akron.

 Miami University - Oxford landed the #9 spot in the 2023 rankings for the best value bachelor’s degree physics programs.
-Miami University - Oxford is a fairly large public school located in the fringe town of Oxford.
+Miami University - Oxford is a large public school located in the fringe town of Oxford.

 As a testament to the quality of education it offers, Miami University - Oxford also is in the top 20% of our Best Physics Bachelor’s Degree Schools in Ohio ranking.